-Ask any runner how to run properly, you’ll probably hear about heel strike, nutrition, or gear.
+Ask any runner how to run properly, and you’ll probably hear about heel strike, nutrition, or gear.
 These are what’s most often seen in magazines, videos, and running stores.
 Another factor to consider in your running is your breathing patterns and habits.

 How is your breathing involved in running properly?
 Read on to learn more.

 Breathing is a default action that is easy to tune out.
 An inhale, an exhale, end of the story.
 However, understanding the difference between shallow chest breathing and deeper belly breathing is important.

 Short, shallow chest breathing can compromise a runner’s full potential in performance, endurance, and even comfort.
 Most runners can recall a certain run where they felt out of breath for part of their mileage, likely a result of shallow breathing.

 With some practice, any runner can take advantage of better breathing practices to help them run properly.